Track Speakers

 Engineering a “Best Experience” Culture: How HR Turns Vision into Performance

-Jill Gawrych, Chief Human Resources Officer, Springs Window Fashions
+Jill Gawrych, Chief Human Resources Officer, and Stephanie Haack, Director of Human Resources, Springs Window Fashions

 What if your culture were as distinctive as your products—and just as hard for competitors to copy?
 At Springs Window Fashions, whose vision is to create “Inspiring Spaces, Brilliantly Simple,” creating The Best Experience is the enterprise’s true superpower, which means creating the best culture for associates.
 Guided by seven signature behaviors—from Empowerment and Ownership to Speed—the company is translating that ethos into marketplace wins for associates, customers, stakeholders, and communities alike.
 Drawing on lessons from global integrations, talent reinvention, and rapid transformation, Jill makes a case that HR can—and must—be the architect of competitive advantage.